tigranmargaryan13/news-assistant-llm-bot/README.md

 ## How It Works

 1. Every 3 hours, the script checks each source for updated articles.
-2. If a new article is found (not in the cache), it:
+2. If a new article is posted; it:
    - Downloads the article content
    - Summarizes it using the LLM chain
-   - Escapes the text for markdown-safe output
-   - Sends the message (e.g., to Telegram, Slack, or console)
+   - Sends the message to Telegram

 ## 🏛 News Sources and URLs